twolfson/twolfson.com/articles/resumable-work.md

 Aside from this, I am trying another technique but have yet to see how it goes:

-- Anything that must be done before landing a PR should cause test failures or the repository to fail (e.g. removing patched TODOs, removing a `.only` call from tests)
+- Anything that must be done before landing a PR (e.g. removing patched TODOs) should cause test failures or the repository to fail
-    - For example, add something that fails linting or a test case with a TODO in it and an `assert.fail`
+    - For example, add something that fails linting or a test case with a comment and an `assert.fail`

 In the scope of resumable projects (not only single repos):